Which level of training do you need?

 We're sure you have lots of questions, these and others, and want to help you answer them.
 Here's a brief guide to the courses we offer along with some suggestions about deciding which one is right for you.

-Suitable for - anyone seriously considering hypnotherapy training but not yet quite sure it's right for them, or anyone who wants to meet out tutor and ask lots of questions - see the details here
+Suitable for - anyone seriously considering hypnotherapy training but not yet quite sure it's right for them - see the details here

 Hypnotherapy Practitioner Training